-TRADE is a bar where opposites clash in a limbo state.
-The time period is part 1920’s, part apocalyptic future.
-The location is part seedy basement speakeasy, part cruising park.
-The aesthetic pulls from both classic film noir and more modern, edgy films such as“Sin City” and “Moonwalker,” from history and from the present day.
-Other points of reference are Cabaret, The Wild Party, and The Life.
+The aesthetic pulls from both classic film noir and more modern touchpoints like “Sin City,” from history and from the present day.
+Other points of reference are Cabaret, The Wild Party, Hello, Again, and The Godfather.

-Sonically, the music mashes the modern with the bygone.
-The 1920’s sound is achieved through Post-Modern Jukebox style arrangements of contemporary songs, and the modern sound is achieved through electro-swing music that samples vintage music.
+Sonically, the music mashes modern and vintage sounds and sensibilities together.
+The 1920’s sound is achieved through Post-Modern Jukebox-style arrangements of contemporary songs, and the modern sound is achieved through electro-swing music that samples vintage music.

 Artist examples include Post-Modern Jukebox, Parov Stelar, Tape Five, St. Vincent, Hozier, Thievery Corporation, and Caravan Palace.